In layman’s terms, a duel agent (or dual agency) is someone who is representing the buyer and the seller at the same time.

 Whether you are selling property or buying it, chances are you will engage a real estate agent to represent you.

 You want to feel confident that your agent has your best interests at heart.
 Playing both sides against the middle, with achieving the highest possible commission as the sole goal, is one reason dual agency is illegal in some states.
+I don’t like it because there is serious conflicts of interest and am agent may not be able to perform fiduciary duties in regards to confidential information.

 So you need to know what sort of real estate agent has your best interest at heart….